StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 }
 ```

-Now that we can represent these tasks we need to create a queue to persist them while they are waiting to be processed.
+Now that I can represent these tasks I need to create a queue to persist them while they are waiting to be processed.
 This in a real world scenario would likely be sorted by some sort of persistent store like RabbitMQ or Azure Service Bus.
-But for this example we will just use an in-memory queue implemented with a [Channels](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels) and a class called `BackgroundTaskQueue` that we will register as a singleton service.
+But for this example I'll just use an in-memory queue implemented with [Channels](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels) and a class called `BackgroundTaskQueue` that will be registered as a singleton service.

 ```csharp
 class BackgroundTaskQueue